 The National Health and Medical Research Council expects that the Australian public will be offered treatments and therapies based on the best available evidence.

-Similar results have been obtained by the UK’s House of Commons Science and Technology Committee, the Swiss Federal Health Office.
+Similar results have been obtained by the UK’s House of Commons Science and Technology Committee, and the Swiss Federal Health Office.

 Homeopathy has been shown to be no better than placebo, a well known effect in medicine.
 Placebo refers to a medical treatment in which there are no active ingredients.
 Despite this, such placebos can have a positive effect on a person’s health because people will think they are being treated.
 Placebos are often used in clinical trials of new drugs, to determine that the people receiving the drug treatment are not having a positive reaction simply because they are part of a trial.
 The patients, of course, are not told if they are having the drug or the placebo.
 The role of the placebo is to provide a baseline.
 If the patients receiving the placebo have a similar sort of improvement as those receiving the trial drug, then it is likely that the drug is ineffective.
 Conversely, if those receiving the drug have a vastly better improvement then it is likely the drug is effective.